Csjg2002/Csjg2002/README.md

 <h2>🤷‍♂️ About Me:</h2>

 Hi, my name is Cameron.
-I have a background in Digital Games Design and Development, with a passion for gaming and game-related software.
-I’m proficient in both Unreal Engine and Unity, having completed courses in C# and Unreal Engine Blueprints.
+I specialise in Digital Games Design and Development, and am proficient in both Unreal Engine and Unity, having completed courses in C# and Unreal Engine Blueprints.

 After graduating with first-class honours, I joined Toastie Labs in Gateshead as a Junior Games Developer, following a seven-month internship.
-In this role, I am currently co-leading the development of the team’s next major project in Unity.
+In this role, I’m currently co-leading the development of the team’s next major project in Unity.

 <h2>💼 Professional Projects:</h2>